apache/sling-whiteboard/org.apache.sling.servlets.oidc-rp/README.md

 - document usage for the supported OIDC providers; make sure to explain this is _not_ an authentication handler
 - provide a sample content package and instructions how to use
 - review security best practices
+- investigate whether the OIDC entry point servlet is really needed

 ## Prerequisites